Ginger Snaps Baking Affairs

 Instructions:

-• In a medium-sized mixing bowl, whisk together the flour, old-fashioned oats, baking soda, pumpkin pie spice, cinnamon, and salt.
+• In a medium-sized mixing bowl, whisk together the old-fashioned oats, flour, baking soda, pumpkin pie spice, corn starch, cinnamon, and salt.
 Set aside.

-• Use a cookie scoop (I used my 1.5 tbsp) to scoop out the dough and drop it onto the prepared baking sheet.
-Then take the bottom of a 1/4 cup measuring cup to flatten down the cookie dough.
-Bake for 11-13 minutes, just until the edges of the cookies start to turn light brown in color.
+• Use a medium cookie scoop (I used my #24, which is 2.7 tablespoons) to scoop out the cookie dough onto the prepared baking pans.
+I recommend placing 8 cookie dough balls on each baking sheet.
+Bake for 11-14 minutes, or just until the edges of the cookies start to turn light brown in color.

-• Let the cookies rest on the pan for 10 minutes before transferring them over to a wire rack to finish cooling.
+• Allow the cookies to cool on the baking sheet for 10 minutes before transferring them over to a wire rack to finish cooling.

-• In a small bowl, use a fork to mix together the powdered sugar, vanilla extract, maple extract, and milk.
-The icing should be thick.
+• In a small bowl, use a fork to mix together the powdered sugar, milk, maple syrup, and maple extract.
+The icing should be thick but also thin enough to drizzle off the fork.

 Notes: